 Capro markets a series of newspapers which it represents to advertising agencies.
-The core value to advertisers is that it can target discrete audiences at minimal cost.
-Capro is a level 1 B-BBEE company.
+The value to advertisers is that our papers target discrete audiences at minimal cost.
+Capro is a level 1 BBB-EE company.

 Since its inception in 1950, it has played an important role in the development of the community/local newspaper market.

-We provide expertise in supplying information to media planners and advertisers.
+We provide expertise to media planners and advertisers.

 Our excellent booking systems provides seamless and trouble free placement of adverts.
 Publishers, who use our services, receive a host of benefits so that they can focus on producing their newspaper for their audiences to enjoy.